tabbyrobin/lambda-notebook/README.md

+🗒️ For my additions to this repo, see the file: [notebooks/MY%20CLASS%20NOTES.ipynb](notebooks/MY%20CLASS%20NOTES.ipynb)

+Below is the original Readme from the upstream project:

 # Lambda Notebook: Formal Semantics with Jupyter and Python

 This project is a framework for linguists and especially semanticists developing analyses in compositional semantics.
 It aims to provide a means of developing 'digital fragments', following from the method of fragments in Montague grammar.